Discrete Localities I

-.1in Let $G$ be a group, and let $\bold W(G)$ be the free monoid on $G$.
+.1in Let $G$ be a group and let $\bold W(G)$ be the free monoid on $G$.
 Thus, $\bold W(G)$ is the set of all words in the alphabet $G$, with the binary operation given by concatenation of words.
 The product $G\times G\to G$ extends, by generalized associativity, to a ``product" $\Pi:\bold W(G)\to G$, whereby a word $w=(g_1,\cdots,g_n)\in\bold W(G)$ is mapped to $g_1\cdots g_n$.
 The inversion map on $G$ induces an ``inversion" on $\bold W(G)$, sending $w$ to $(g_n\i,\cdots,g_1\i)$.
 In fact, one may easily replace the standard definition of ``group" by a definition given in terms of $\Pi$ and the inversion on $\bold W(G)$.
 One obtains the notion of {\it partial group} by restricting the domain of $\Pi$ to a subset $\bold D$ of $\bold W(G)$, where $\bold D$, the product, and the inversion, are required to satisfy conditions (see definition 1.1) that preserve the outlines of the strictly group-theoretic setup.
 When one looks at things in this way, a group is simply a partial group $G$ having the property that $\bold D=\bold W(G)$.

-The notions of partial subgroup and homomorphism of partial groups immediately suggest themselves, and a partial subgroup of a partial group $\ca L$ may in fact be a group.
-We say that the partial group $\ca L$ is ``objective" (see definition 2.1) provided that the domain $\bold D$ of the product is determined in a certain way by a collection $\D$ of subgroups of $\ca L$ (the set of ``objects"), and provided that $\D$ has a certain ``closure" property.
-If also $\ca L$ there exists $S\in\D$ such that $\D$ is a collection of subgroups of $S$ then $(\ca L,\D,S)$ is a {\it pre-locality}.
-A locality is then defined to be a pre-locality $(\ca L,\D,S)$ such that $S$ is a $p$-group which is maximal in the set (partially ordered by inclusion) of all $p$-subgroups of $\ca L$, and such that the groups $N_{\ca L}(P)$ for $P$ in $\D$ are countable and locally finite.
+The notions of partial subgroup and homomorphism of partial groups will immediately suggest themselves, and a partial subgroup of a partial group $\ca L$ may in fact be a group.
+We say that the partial group $\ca L$ is ``objective" (see definition 2.1) provided that the domain $\bold D$ of the product is determined in a certain way by a collection $\D$ of subgroups of $\ca L$ (the set of ``objects"), and provided that $\D$ has a certain closure property.
+If moreover there exists an object $S\in\D$ such that $\D$ is a collection of subgroups of $S$ then $(\ca L,\D,S)$ is a {\it pre-locality}.